 Post updated to a new format, minor edits, and to add that Rodelle has added an allergen advisory to their cocoa products.
 Please contact them if you have any questions.
 (1/20/2022)

 Disclaimer: I am a brand ambassador for Rodelle and receive products to use and review.
 Please check that all ingredients are suitable for your allergies and be sure to ask your medical care team regarding any allergy related questions (I do not share medical advice).
 As an Amazon Associate I earn from qualifying purchases.

 We Have Lots of Bananas for Making Chocolate Banana Bread

 One of the reasons I end up making triple chocolate banana bread is because one of my sons is a runner and loves being on his school cross-country and track & field team and my other son has very vigorous workouts during PE at his school, and bananas are a great snack for athletes.
 I shop for groceries a couple of times a week and every time I shop, I buy one or two bunches of bananas because they’re great portable snacks.
 Bananas are a great source of potassium and my dad used to tell me to eat a banana when I get muscle cramps.

-I know I have to buy bananas and I want to minimize waste so here are some of my best banana buying and storage tips (I’ll tell you mine if you’ll tell me yours):
+I know I have to buy bananas and I want to minimize waste so here are some of my best banana buying and storage tips:

 - If I know that I have a busy week, I’ll buy one bunch of yellow ready to eat bananas and one bunch of green ones for later in the week.
 So simple but it took me years to figure this out…